Mae Paner: Theater and advertising

 She began her acting career in theater in the 1970s when she was still attending UST.
 She would become an actress and a production assistant.
 By the time she reached her 20s, Paner is already directing audio-visual presentations.
 By around this time her elder sibling and father had died, which meant that she had to take care of her younger siblings and mother who is already bedridden.

 Her background in theater helped her land a role in television commercials.
 In 1984, Motion Grafix tapped her service to play the antagonist role of "Shellane" in a commercial for their client Petron.
 She was offered the role of production assistant after filming.
 She also served as a partner for production companies Electromedia and Click Digital Post.
 She has since left the advertising industry.

-Her was part of the Philippine Educational Theater Association (PETA).
+She was part of the Philippine Educational Theater Association (PETA).
 She joined the Panata sa Kalayaan of PETA in the late 1980s as an actress and head stage manager.
 After the conclusion of the world tour, she became tour director.